-- 10.3 The behaviour of a student outside school can also be considered grounds for suspension. - 10.4 The Headteacher may exclude a student for one or more fixed periods but the total should not exceed 45 days in any one school year. - 10.5 A fixed period suspension will be proportionate to the offence committed, taking into account the student's previous disciplinary record. - 10.6 During the first five days of the suspension the school will make arrangements for work to be set and marked.
-Where the fixed period suspension exceeds 5 days the school will arrange suitable full-time education from the sixth day of the suspension. - 10.7 Following a fixed term suspension, parent(s)/carers and the student will attend a readmission interview with a member of SLT, the year team or the head of BASE.
-During this meeting a pastoral support plan (PSP) will be discussed which will include relevant targets. - 10.8 Students who return after a fixed-term suspension are placed on report and should report daily to a member of SLT/year team or BASE. - 10.9 Fixed term suspensions of any length carry a penalty of 40 behaviour points. - 10.10 Students whose behaviour at lunchtime is disruptive may be excluded from school premises for the duration of the lunchtime. - 10.11 A lunchtime suspension is counted as one half of a school day. - 10.12 Taking into account the student's age and vulnerability, a member of SLT or Head of Year will ensure that the student's parent has been contacted and is available, if appropriate, to arrange collection and supervision of the student during the lunchtime suspension. - 10.13 Lunchtime suspension will not normally exceed a week and if this is the case alternative strategies would be discussed with the parents.

-10.14 Students on free school meals will be issued with a packed lunch.
+10.3 The behaviour of a student outside school can also be considered grounds for suspension.

+10.4 The Headteacher may exclude a student for one or more fixed periods but the total should not exceed 45 days in any one school year.

+10.5 A fixed period suspension will be proportionate to the offence committed, taking into account the student's previous disciplinary record.

+10.6 During the first five days of the suspension the school will make arrangements for work to be set and marked.
+Where the fixed period suspension exceeds 5 days the school will arrange suitable full-time education from the sixth day of the suspension.

+10.7 Following a fixed term suspension, parent(s)/carers and the student will attend a readmission interview with a member of SLT, the year team or the head of BASE.
+During this meeting a pastoral support plan (PSP) will be discussed which will include relevant targets.

+10.8 Students who return after a fixed-term suspension may be placed on report and should report daily to a member of SLT/year team or BASE.

+10.9 Fixed term suspensions of any length carry a penalty of 40 behaviour points.

+10.10 Students whose behaviour at lunchtime is disruptive may be excluded from school premises for the duration of the lunchtime.